ICF/IID Program-Background and History

 Implementation of the Individual Program Plan

 Once the interdisciplinary team has developed the IPP, clients must receive a continuous active treatment program consisting of needed interventions and services.
 These interventions and services must accomplish the objectives of the IPP.
-The clients' IPP must be implemented by all staff who work with the client.
+All staff who work with the client must implement the clients’ IPP.

-The active treatment process also calls for review and revision of the IPP by a qualified mental retardation professional.
+The active treatment process also calls for review and revision of the IPP by a Qualified Intellectual Disabilities Professional (QIDP).
 Revisions are called for in situations such as completion of objectives identified in the IPP or the loss of skills gained.

 Reassessment and/or Discharge